The Complex of Hypersurfaces in a Homology Class: The complex is connected.

+For positive~$k$, we will find a hypersurface~$T$ such that \begin{itemize} \item $T$ represents~$\phi$, \item $T$ is transverse to both~$S_i$, and \item $T$ has controlled intersection with each~$S_i$, in the following sense: \end{itemize} By induction, it will follow that $\dSd(T, S_i) \le 2^{k-1}$ for each~$i$, and hence from the triangle inequality $\dSd(S_0, S_1) \le 2^k$.

-\begin{proof}[Proof of Theorem~\ref{thm.connected}] We need to show that the $1$-skeleton of~$\S(M, \phi)$ is connected, which we prove using the following strategy.
-Given two vertices, we perform a certain surgery procedure on a transverse pair of representatives~$S_0, S_1$ (see Definition~\ref{dfn.transverse}) of these vertices, in order to produce a third hypersurface~$\Sigma\subset M$ representing the homology class~$2 \phi$.
-We then employ a combinatorial argument to show that $\Sigma$~is the disjoint union of two hypersurfaces~$T_0, T_1$, each representing~$\phi$.
-Moreover, the set~$\{S_0, S_1, T_0, T_1\}$ is transverse and we will observe that if the~$S_i$ have non-empty intersection (in particular, if the vertices we started with are not connected by an edge), then at least one of the~$T_m$ satisfies
+The overall strategy for finding~$T$ is to perform a certain surgery procedure on~$S_0, S_1$ in order to produce a third hypersurface~$\Sigma\subset M$ representing the homology class~$2 \phi$.
+We then show that $\Sigma$~is the disjoint union of two hypersurfaces~$T_0, T_1$, each representing~$\phi$.
+Moreover, the set~$\{S_0, S_1, T_0, T_1\}$ is transverse, and we will observe that at least one of the~$T_m$ satisfies

-where $|\cdot|$~denotes the number of connected components in a topological space (all these intersections are compact submanifolds of~$M$, and hence have finitely many components).
-This shows, by induction, that the isotopy classes of $S_0, S_1$ can be connected by a path in the $1$-skeleton of~$\S(M, \phi)$.
+(all these intersections are compact submanifolds of~$M$, and hence have finitely many components).
+This~$T_m$ will be our desired~$T$.